 It’s absolutely another thing when you deal with legal entities.
 In this case, each of your contacts implies an organization.
-That’s why such an entry in your database will contain additional entries for different staff members of this organization: accountant, logistician, storekeeper, chief manager, etc. What really matters here is a possibility to create a separate entry card for each of the contact persons (counterparts).
+That’s why such an entry in your database will contain additional entries for different staff members of this organization: accountant, logistician, storekeeper, chief manager, etc. What really matters here is the possibility to create a separate entry card for each of the contact persons (counterparts).
 Then all these entries should be united into one general contact (organization).
-It’s highly important, because this is the only way to structure the automated work with your customers.
+It’s highly important because this is the only way to structure the automated work with your customers.

 Any businessman willing to use some software for further development starts questioning himself about the price.
 How much does he have to invest?
-While comparing the prices of various CRM systems you need to know that numbers you see on websites are only a part of all expenses.
+While comparing the prices of various CRM systems you need to know that the numbers you see on websites are only a part of all expenses.
 The first thing we need to learn is what makes up a price of a CRM system and how much you’ll have to invest in the integration.

 The full price of the product comprises: